Skip to content

 The chart is only consulted when you roll a Double 20 (20 and then 20 again on the same attack) or a Double 1 (1 and then 1 again on the same attack).

-1. When you Critically Fail when performing multiple attacks any attack AFTER the critical fail no longer happens.
-Example is if you have 4 attacks and the 2nd one is a critical fail, the first one counts, the 2nd you get to see if you die and the 3rd and 4th don't happen.
+• If you critically fail during multiple attacks, any attacks after the critical fail are canceled.
+For example, if you have 4 attacks and the 2nd is a critical fail, the 1st attack counts, the 2nd determines your fate, and the 3rd and 4th are skipped.

-2. All Critical hits do Double Damage as defined by the ruleset (regardless of effect, unless death/double or triple is rolled).
+• All critical hits deal double damage as defined by the ruleset (unless a specific effect like death, double, or triple is rolled).

-• Mind spells count as bludgeoning or missile players choice
+• Mind-affecting spells count as either bludgeoning or missile, player’s choice.

 Example Adaptations: